FrederikTobner/JBASIC/Readme.md

   tree
 * Execution: To execute a JBASIC program we visit all the nodes in our abstract syntax tree and evaluate them

+More information about the interpreter can be found at the [technical documentation](https://frederiktobner.github.io/JBASIC/).

 ## License

 This project is licensed under the [GNU General Public License](LICENSE)